 Dissertation – 24 credit hours

-PHY 7980 (2-9) Dissertation
+PHY 7980 (2-9) Dissertation: Doctoral

 The candidate will conduct original and significant research, describe that research and the results in a doctoral dissertation and defend that dissertation in an oral presentation to the supervisory committee.
 The defense is open to the public and must be scheduled according to the regulations of the Office of Graduate Studies.